llvm/llvm-project/clang/docs/InternalsManual.rst

   braces before the pipe is printed, with the formatted text replacing the $.
   If tree printing is on, the text after the pipe is printed and a type tree is printed after the diagnostic message.

-It is really easy to add format specifiers to the Clang diagnostics system, but they should be discussed before they are added.
-If you are creating a lot of repetitive diagnostics and/or have an idea for a useful formatter, please bring it up on the cfe-dev mailing list.

 **"sub" format**